 11. Play an Instrument Together

 This activity may take a bit of skill or at least a little practice.
 But remember, it doesn’t have to be perfect or elaborate.
-We gave the Littles ukuleles for Christmas one year with the idea that we would learn how to play them together.
+We gave the Littles these great ukuleles for Christmas one year with the idea that we would learn how to play them together.
 So, even if you don’t already know how to play, you can learn together.
 This can be the piano, guitar, ukulele, harmonica or even some drums.
 Get your creative on!

 12. Watch One of Their Events

 To participate in this one, I would suggest an unlimited data plan on both ends.
 Support one of your grandchild’s events as though you were there.
 Ask a parent or sibling to live stream video from the event.
 Think choir concerts, sporting events, dance competitions, quiz bowl competition, or even preschool graduation.
 We live in a world of amazing technology!
 Don’t miss out!

 I think everyone knows how to play this one.
 This definitely qualifies as one of those fun games to play over Skype.
 It doesn’t need much prep, and It’s great if your grandchild is just learning to spell.
 You can help reinforce those new skills in a fun, game-y way.
 You can tailor this game to fit anything that your grandchild is learning.
 For instance, if they are states and capitals, you can have them guess the name of the state and then have them tell you what its capital is.
 Or if they need to practice spelling words, you can use those as the puzzle guess words.
 Be creative!